Black-Eyed Pea and Cabbage Stew

 So, this year I tried a new approach by putting everything in one big pot and the resulting stew was delicious!

-3. Add the broth, rice, black-eyed peas, tomatoes, and garlic.
+- Add the broth, rice, black-eyed peas with liquid, tomatoes with liquid, and garlic.